Tony-Hu/ReactClient/README.md

 ```
 npm start
 ```
-to run it on your local machine!
+Now you can check with it on your local machine with the address http://127.0.0.1:3000